romankempt/aimstools/docs/index.rst

-..
-AIMS_tools documentation master file, created by sphinx-quickstart on Sun Nov 10 16:30:32 2019.
+.. aimstools documentation master file, created by sphinx-quickstart on Sun Nov 10 16:30:32 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-AIMS_tools's documentation
+aimstools's documentation
 ==========================

 .. toctree::